 Psychological and neuropsychological testing are also helpful tools when trying to understand the source of a young person’s struggles.
 Often these kinds of assessments are recommended by school and medical professionals in order to gain a more comprehensive understanding of a child or teen’s cognitive and academic strengths and weaknesses.
 An assessment of social and emotional functioning can also provide a more detailed understanding of a young person’s personality and temperament.
 All of these assessments are offered at The Ross Center.

 A positive treatment outcome is impacted by good family support.
 Parents are always included in our initial consultations and they are an integral part of a child or teen’s treatment.
 We recognize how important it is to teach parents and often the entire family the best ways to respond to your child or teen during their times of need

-Parent coaching and support is often recommended with school age children.
+Parent support is often recommended with school age children.
 Your child’s clinician can teach tools and strategies to support you in responding most effectively when your child becomes anxious or is acting out.
 Parents can come for their own treatment or as an adjunct to their child’s treatment.

 Free webinars to help you get through the anxiety of Covid-19